AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-events-messages/01-event-grid-events-to-endpoint.md

 Now it's time to replace the template code in the **Program.cs** file using the editor in the cloud shell.

 ### Task 6: Add the code for the project

+In this task, you will replace the default Program.cs code with logic that sends events to your Event Grid topic using the Event Grid SDK.

 1. Run the following command in the cloud shell to begin editing the application **(1)**.